brianary/scripts/README.md

 - **[Set-XmlNodeValue.ps1](Set-XmlNodeValue.ps1)**: Sets the value of a node found by Select-Xml.
 - **[Show-CertificatePermissions.ps1](Show-CertificatePermissions.ps1)**: Shows the permissions of a certificate's private key file.
 - **[Show-DataRef.ps1](Show-DataRef.ps1)**: Display an HTML view of an XML schema or WSDL using Saxon.
+- **[Show-ScheduledTask.ps1](Show-ScheduledTask.ps1)**: Provides a human-readable view of a scheduled task returned by Get-ScheduledTasks.
 - **[Split-FileName.ps1](Split-FileName.ps1)**: Returns the specified part of the filename.
 - **[Stop-ThrowError.ps1](Stop-ThrowError.ps1)**: Throws a better error than "throw".
 - **[Test-DateTime.ps1](Test-DateTime.ps1)**: Tests whether the given string can be parsed as a date.